Le Français (tall ship): British flag

 In 2007, for the bi-centennial celebration of Great Britain's ending the African slave trade, the ship was sailed up the Thames River to Tower Bridge in London to represent the Zong.
 This slave ship, its crew and cargo of slaves figured in court proceedings in 1783 and became a symbol for the nation's anti-slavery movement because of the murder of 132 slaves during the voyage.

 New owners purchased the ship in 2013 and undertook an extensive 8-month refit at T. Nielsen in Gloucester during which it was upgraded to comply with MCA MLC guidelines.
-The ship is used for charter and commercial work around the UK.
+The ship was used for charter and commercial work around the UK.

 French flag

-In 2018, the Kaskelot is bought by Frédéric Lescure and brought under the French flag.
+In 2018, the Kaskelot was bought by Frédéric Lescure and brought under the French flag.
 She is now managed by the company Bob Escoffier Maritime.
 Then, the ship has been renamed Le Français, in hommage of the ship used by explorer Jean-Baptiste Charcot during his expedition in Antarctic (1903-1905).